dhananjaygr/InlineQuestions/100-Foundation/questions/Page4/question-03.md

 Question Type : Single Choice

 ## Question
-What are the key benefits of using a virtualization technology in IT infrastructure?:
+What is the purpose of the control defined in the exercise?

 ## Options
-Option 1: Resource optimization
+Option 1: To identify unstructured data files in a bucket

-Option 2: Increased hardware utilization
+Option 2: To ensure compliance with data classification labeling requirements

-Option 3: Improved disaster recovery
+Option 3:  To determine the severity level of data findings in a bucket

-Option 4: Enhanced network bandwidth
+Option 4:  To prioritize the scanning of structured data files

 ## Answers
-Option 1 : 1
+Option 2 : 1

 ## Correct Answer Feedback
-Option 1 is correct answer
+Option 2 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 1 is correct answer
+Selected ## Options is not correct Option 2 is correct answer

 ## Tags
 tag1